computed-axial-lithography/VAMToolbox/docs/_docs/gettingstarted.rst

 Conda
 =====
-The VAMToolbox is available at the VAMToolbox channel in the conda package manager.
+The VAMToolbox is available at the `VAMToolbox channel <https://anaconda.org/VAMToolbox>`_ in the conda package manager.
 Run the following inside a conda environment:

 .. code:: console

-    conda install VAMToolbox
+    conda install -c vamtoolbox vamtoolbox -c conda-forge -c astra-toolbox

 Astra Toolbox